kabirt7/portfolio-site/README.md

 - home, about, tech stack (in about), project, contact sections
 - branch for each section

-## navbar
-- using simple js and scroll snap to smoothly transition between pages
-- large and position fixed to enhance accessibility while also looking great

-## home
-- using a marquee effect for a simple yet powerful design

-## about
-- responsive for 3 viewports
-- NOTE: i want to update this to 4 viewports (smaller tablet and bigger tablet) to improve the text design.
-Keen for feedback on how to manage this page best for responsive design.
-Tried my best with custom values but wondering if there's a cleaner way
-- tech stack featured here

-## work
-- simple responsive flex type 'grid'
-- tried using grid but wasn't very responsive
-- NOTE: going to change this to a scrollable gallery to improve accessibility

-## contact
-- simple links and icons to socials, email etc
-- hover effect ties into color palette

 ## LOG ##
 10/03/24
 - fixed about page styling - issues with spacing